starius/ScPrime/CONTRIBUTING.md

 # Checkout branch with changes.
 $ git checkout <branch>
 $ git rebase master
-# Before every pull request, you should run `make test-long`
+# Before every merge request, you should run `make test-long`
 # to test your code and fix formatting and style problems.
 $ make test-long
 # If all goes well, proceed to staging your changed files: